 Let’s think about bid adjustments, for example.
 Analysts consider time of day, day of week, demographic profiling, locations, etc. Imagine all of the combinations that would have to be tested to find the most efficient or effective combination.
 Machines can do this infinitely faster than humans.
 We’ve seen this first and foremost with automated bidding taking all of these signals into consideration and, in theory, delivering the perfect combination.

 In recent history, users had to do several searches to come across what they are looking for.
 Nowadays, your audiences see you on Instagram, search for you online, look for your products on Amazon, consult Twitter for peer feedback, etc. Machines can track these users down way faster and more accurately than we can.
 In addition, computers can do the math to support the value of each of these interactions.
 Here, we are presented with data-driven attribution—one of the most valuable attribution models used in the PPC industry.

 Moore’s Law states that computing power doubles roughly every eighteen months.
 This means computing power has doubled three and a half times since Workshop Digital was born, almost seven times since the year 2000, and thirteen and a half times since the start of the last decade.
 At this rate, humans can’t possibly compete with computers.
+Nor should we.